HObaid90/NLP/README.md

 # NLP
-Collection of notebooks and tools I developed for NLP tasks
+Collection of projects and tools I developed for NLP tasks